thanosz/openvpn-server/README.md

 How to use - k3s
 =====
 Apply the openvpn-server.yaml taking care to modify the StorageClass used (by default is using rancher's local-path).
-You can then exec into the pod to get the credentials under /etc/openvpn/client/auth.txt
+You can then exec into the pod to get the credentials and a sample openvpn client config under ```/etc/openvpn/client/```